scvalex/ltc/docs/final.md

 \label{sec:motivation}

-Data replication is a problem tacked in by Distributed Version Control Systems (DVCSs), traditional databases (DBMSs), and modern NoSQL data stores.
-Such current systems are unsuitable for some situations because they make tacit assumptions about the communications medium.
+Data replication is a problem tackled by distributed version control systems, traditional databases, and modern NoSQL data stores.
+Current systems are unsuitable for some situations because they make tacit assumptions about the communications medium.
+We discuss these assumptions in detail in Sections \ref{sec:other-data-stores} and
-We discuss these assumptions in detail in Section \ref{sec:dtn}, but, broadly speaking, these systems assume that the communication channel uses a protocol such as TCP/IP, which has strong reliability and ordering guarantees.
+\ref{sec:dtn}.
+Broadly speaking, these systems assume that communication channels between nodes\footnote{when speaking of nodes, we mean machines that hold (possibly different versions of) the same data set} are always available, and use a protocol with strong reliability and ordering guarantees such as TCP/IP.

 Unlike other systems, LTc makes only the following explicit assumptions.
-First of all, nodes\footnote{when speaking of nodes, we mean machines that hold (possibly different versions of) the same data set} may send messages to other nodes occasionally.
-This means that an LTc node does *not* expect to be able to send messages to another at any time, it does *not* expect that all the sent messages will reach the other node, and it does *not* expect an immediate reply to the sent messages.
+First, nodes may send messages to some other nodes occasionally.
 Secondly, it is possible for all nodes to communicate with each other, perhaps indirectly.

-In other words, if we construct a directed graph, where the LTc nodes are vertices, and the communication channels between nodes are directed edges, the graph is strongly connected.
-We note that these assumptions hold for all the environments mentioned above, and discuss this in Section
+In other words, an LTc node does *not* expect to be able to send messages to any other node at any time, it does *not* expect all sent messages to reach the other nodes, and it does *not* expect immediate replies to sent messages.
+Additionally, if we construct a graph, where nodes are vertices, and the asynchronous communication channels between nodes are directed edges, then the graph is strongly connected.

-\ref{sec:scenarios}.
+We note that these assumptions hold for all the environments mentioned above and discuss this in the following section.

 ## Usage Scenarios